deenhe91/deenhe91.github.ia/_posts/2016-05-31-WordsandPower.md

 I wanted some practice using Amazon Web Services so I decided to do all the newspaper stuff on an AWS instance using vim from my terminal.
 This involved setting up an instance and _ssh_ing into it whenever I wanted to work on that part of the project.
 I then used [`scp -i`](http://stackoverflow.com/questions/11304895/how-to-scp-a-folder-from-remote-to-local) to copy things from the instance to my local computer when I wanted to visualise or present.

 I used the Guardian API to request all links to pages containing content on __Scottish Independence__, __Scottish referendum__, __Nicola Sturgeon__ and __Alex Salmond__.
 This returned about 35,000 links which were categorised into articles, web blogs, video, images and interactive.
-I just wanted to use the articles, so I took the article links and fed them into a BeautifulSoup scraper that I built to collect the article text.
+I just wanted to use the articles, so I took the article links and fed them into a [Newspaper](http://newspaper.readthedocs.io/en/latest/) scraper that I built to collect the article text.

 It kept tripping up and throwing an error so I introduced a neat little trick to keep it running.